audiobookshelf/audiobookshelf-api-docs/source/includes/_tools.md

 Parameter | Type | Description
 --------- | ---- | -----------
 `tone` | Binary | Whether to use the library item's tone metadata to update it.
 Otherwise, ffmpeg will be used. `0` for false, `1` for true.
-`forceEmbedChapters` | Binary | Whether to forcefully embed a book's chapters into the audio file metadata. `0` for false, `1` for true.
+`forceEmbedChapters` | Binary | Chapters are not embedded in multi-track audiobooks by default.
+Enable this setting to embed chapters in every audio file. `0` for false, `1` for true.

 ### Response